-- aa) In the event that such agreement is reached, each contracting party will use its best efforts to cause such agreed rate to be put into effect by its airline or airlines. - bb) It is recognized that if no such agreement can be reached prior to the expiry of such thirty (30) days, the contracting party raising the objection to the rate may take such steps as it may consider necessary to prevent the inauguration or continuation of the service in question at the rate complained of. - g) When in any case under paragraphs e) or f) of this Article the aeronautical authorities of the two contracting parties cannot agree within a reasonable time upon the appropriate rate after consultation initiated by the complaint of one contracting party concerning the proposed rate or an existing rate of the airline or airlines of the other contracting party, upon the request of either, the terms of Article 13 of this Agreement shall apply.
+In the event that such agreement is reached, each contracting party will use its best efforts to cause such agreed rate to be put into effect by its airline or airlines.

+It is recognized that if no such agreement can be reached prior to the expiry of such thirty (30) days, the contracting party raising the objection to the rate may take such steps as it may consider necessary to prevent the inauguration or continuation of the service in question at the rate complained of.

+(G) When in any case under paragraphs (E) or (F) of this Article the aeronautical authorities of the two contracting parties cannot agree within a reasonable time upon the appropriate rate after consultation initiated by the complaint of one contracting party concerning the proposed rate or an existing rate of the airline or airlines of the other contracting party, upon the request of either, the terms of Article 13 of this Agreement shall apply.

-- (1) Consultation between the competent authorities of both contracting parties may be requested at any time by either contracting party for the purpose of discussing the interpretation, application, or amendment of the Agreement or Route Schedule.
-Such consultation shall begin within a period of sixty (60) days from the date of the receipt of the request by the Department of State of the United States of America or the Ministry of Foreign Affairs of the Federal Republic of Germany as the case may be. - (2) Should agreement be reached on amendment of this Agreement such amendment shall become effective when it has been approved in accordance with the procedure set forth in Article 17 of this Agreement. - (3) Should agreement be reached on amendment of the Route Schedule, such agreement shall become effective on the date of an exchange of diplomatic notes in accordance with the procedure provided in paragraph (2) of Article 2 for the initial establishment of the Route Schedule. - (4) A frequent exchange of ideas will take place between the aeronautical authorities of the two parties in order to achieve close cooperation in all matters concerning the present Agreement.
+Consultation between the competent authorities of both contracting parties may be requested at any time by either contracting party for the purpose of discussing the interpretation, application, or amendment of the Agreement or Schedule.
+Such consultation shall begin within a period of sixty (60) days from the date of the receipt of the request by the Department of State of the United States of America or the Ministry of Foreign Affairs of the Kingdom of The Netherlands as the case may be.
+Should agreement be reached on amendment of the Agreement or its route schedule, such amendment will come into effect upon the confirmation by an exchange of diplomatic notes.

-(1) Except as otherwise provided in this Agreement, any dispute between contracting parties relative to the interpretation or application of this Agreement which cannot be settled through consultation shall be submitted for an advisory report to a mixed commission of three members, one to be named by each contracting party, and the third to be agreed upon by the two members so chosen, provided that such third member shall not be a national of either contracting party.
-Each of the contracting parties shall designate a member within two months of the date of delivery by either party to the other party of a diplomatic note requesting settlement of a dispute; and the third member shall be agreed upon within one month after such period of two months.
+Except as otherwise provided in this Agreement, any dispute between the contracting parties relative to the interpretation or application of this Agreement which cannot be settled through consultation shall be submitted for an advisory report to a tribunal of three arbitrators, one to be named by each contracting party, and the third to be agreed upon by the two arbitrators so chosen, provided that such third arbitrator shall not be a national of either contracting party.
+Each of the contracting parties shall designate an arbitrator within two months of the date of delivery by either party to the other party of a diplomatic note requesting arbitration of a dispute; and the third arbitrator shall be agreed upon within one month after such period of two months.

-- (2) If either of the contracting parties fails to designate its own member within two months, or if the third member is not agreed upon within the time limit indicated, either party may request the President of the International Court of Justice to make the necessary appointment or appointments by choosing the member or members. - (3) The contracting parties will use their best efforts under the powers available to them to put into effect the opinion expressed in any such advisory report.
-Each contracting party shall bear the expenses arising out of the activity of its member as well as one half of the expenses arising out of the activity of the third member.
+If either of the contracting parties fails to designate its own arbitrator within two months, or if the third arbitrator is not agreed upon within the time limit indicated, either party may request the President of the International Court of Justice to make the necessary appointment or appointments by choosing the arbitrator or arbitrators.

+The contracting parties will use their best efforts under the powers available to them to put into effect the opinion expressed in any such advisory report.
+A moiety of the expenses of the arbitral tribunal shall be borne by each party.